Certora/Documentation/docs/user-guide/glossary.md

   to be missed by the Prover, and should therefore be used with caution.
 See {doc}`/docs/prover/approx/index` for more details.

+split
+split leaf
+split leaves
+  Control flow splitting is a technique to speed up verification by splitting the program into smaller parts and verifying them separately.
+These smaller programs are called splits.
+Splits that cannot be split further are called split leaves.
+  See {ref}`control-flow-splitting`.

 summary
 summarize
   A method summary is a user-provided approximation of the behavior of a